kent-map/kent/19c/19c-edensor-littlewood.md

 In 1938, Littlewood began working with Mary Cartwright on non-linear differential equations to advance research into radio enginnering as a result of an appeal from the Radio Research Board.
 They spent 12 years working on equations such as van der Pol's equation.
 <br><br>
 Sir Henry Dale described John as "the man most likely to storm and smash a really deep and formidable problem; there was no one else who could command such a combination of insight, technique and power".[^ref10] John loved holidaying in Cornwall where he enjoyed walking and sea swimming.
-In 1934, he assisted Dr Raymond Streatfeild when two swimmers were almost drowned at Porthcurno, which must have been a reminder of his only family's tragedies.[^ref11] He died on the 6 September 1977 in Cambridge.
+In 1934, he assisted Dr Raymond Streatfeild when two swimmers were almost drowned at Porthcurno, which must have been a reminder of his own family's tragedies.[^ref11] He died on the 6 September 1977 in Cambridge.
 <br><br>
 This article was researched with the help of Fanta as part of the Duke of Edinburgh award.
 It was published: 3 September 2022.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/5/56/John_Edensor_Littlewood.jpg" label="John Edensor Littlewood" attribution="no conegut, via Wikimedia Commons" license="CC BY-SA 3.0">